 Better Reading Podcast

 Mallory acknowledged his mental health issues in the Better Reading podcast interview with Caroline Overington.
 At twenty-one, he was diagnosed with severe clinical depression.
-He resorted to “every treatment imaginable”, from medication to meditation, hypnotherapy and electroconvulsive therapy.
-None proved “lastingly fruitful”.
+He’d resorted to “every treatment imaginable”, from medication to meditation, hypnotherapy and electroconvulsive therapy.
+However, none had proved “lastingly fruitful”.

-Three years ago, on his thirty-sixth birthday, Mallory saw another psychiatrist who determined he had been misdiagnosed and instead had a form of bipolar disorder.
+On his thirty-sixth birthday three years ago, Mallory saw another psychiatrist who determined he had been misdiagnosed and instead had a form of bipolar disorder.
 “Within about six weeks” on his new regime of medication, he felt “altogether restored, totally transformed”.

 Having worked through mental health issues for over fifteen years and written a best-selling book where the protagonist has agoraphobia, Mallory has taken it upon himself to speak out on mental health.
 As he said in the podcast, “It is a subject that is under-discussed.
 It is little understood and much stigmatised.”

 I couldn’t listen to the Better Reading podcast without thinking of The New Yorker article.
 Mallory sounded charming and self-assured on the podcast, yet claimed to be shy.
 Was he overcompensating for his shyness?
-Was that why, despite being “restored”, he repeated the deceptions about his CV which The New Yorker had exposed?
+Despite being “restored”, was that why he repeated the deceptions about his CV that The New Yorker had exposed?

 Better Reading explored the question in greater depth on their A. J. Finn follow-up podcast on Literary Scandals and Hoaxes (19 February 2019), where Cheryl Akle and Caroline Overington discussed the Mallory scandal (and other more infamous and close to home literary hoaxes).